25.3.1 General Guidelines

 2. If you were involved in the case, in accordance with the instructions in the e-mail message, provide an e-mail response informing the sender of your involvement and providing the information requested.

-3. Also, if you are appropriately identified as the Service point of contact, forward the litigation hold notification to all Service employees that you believe may have ESI relating to the case.
+3. Also, if you are appropriately identified as the IRS point of contact, forward the litigation hold notification to all IRS employees that you believe may have ESI relating to the case.
 In accordance with the instructions in the e-mail message, provide contact information for these employees to the sender of the litigation hold notification.
-If you have questions about serving as the Service point of contact, send an e-mail message to the sender.
+If you have questions about serving as the IRS point of contact, send an e-mail message to the sender.

 What are the procedures for preserving ESI when there is a litigation hold?

-1. In general, the agency must take the following steps to comply with a litigation hold:
+1. In general, the IRS must take the following steps to comply with a litigation hold:

 1. Identify the types of ESI that have been created while working the case.